Kobbie-Korsah/Python-projects/F1 stats/Beta3/README.md

 - `cache_dry_run.py`: Dry-run test for cache expiry and clearing.

 ## Limitations
-- UI season dropdown is 2024–2019; future seasons and pre-2019 arent exposed.
+- UI season dropdown is 2024–2019; future seasons and pre-2019 aren't exposed.
 FastF1 telemetry is generally reliable from 2018 onward; older seasons may not have full data.
 - Race round mapping in `api_utils.py` is hardcoded for the 2024 calendar; future calendars need an updated mapping or a dynamic schedule fetch.

 ## Contributing/Testing
 - To sanity-check caching without network calls, run: `python cache_dry_run.py`.
 - Avoid committing cache directories (`app_cache/`, `f1_cache/`, or any `*.pkl`).